linrunner/tlp-doc/support/troubleshooting.rst

 Step 1: Update your system
 --------------------------
-Invoke your system's package manager and update all packages including the Linux kernel.
+Use your system's package manager to update all packages including the Linux kernel.
 Reboot.

 .. note::